 The Medic One office staff is responsible for developing and implementing system policies and procedures, recommended by the EMS Council and authorized by the Board of County Commissioners.
 The Medic One office is responsible for county-wide: system coordination, county to region system integration, equipment/supply purchase, staff support to the EMS Council/committees, EMS provider initial BLS training, EMS continuing medical education, system quality management (QM), ambulance licensing and system financial administration.
 The office provides county-wide citizen CPR training and system education.
-In 2013, CPR Training was provided to 3,118 citizens in 269 classes.
+In 2014, CPR Training was provided to 3,289 citizens in 286 classes.
 In 2011, Public Access Defibrillator (PAD) training was added to the citizen CPR classes.
 The CPR program was enhanced in 2013 to add High School CPR training with 1,491 high school students trained in 55 classes during 2014.
 PAD trains citizens how to use a public automatic external defibrillator (AED) as part of the CPR programs.
 In 2007, the Medic One system implemented a county-wide SafeKids (national childhood trauma prevention program) by partnering with Thurston Child Care Action Council.
 SafeKids provides child car seat fitting/education, bicycle helmet fitting/education, water safety education and other child trauma prevention programs.

 The full-time Medic One staff is composed of: administrator, administrative assistant, BLS training/QM supervisor, BLS training coordinator, ALS training/QM supervisor, Information Systems technician, purchasing/CPR coordinator, data entry/receptionist.
-The part-time Medic One staff includes: Emergency Medical Program Director, assistant EMPD, training support.
+The part-time Medic One staff includes: Emergency Medical Program Director, assistant EMPD, training support and CPR outreach coordinator.
 CPR and continuing education instructors are part-time or contract personnel.

 The 2015 Medic One/EMS System is funded by a $9.9 million county-wide regular EMS levy (rate @ 37.1 cents/$1,000 assessed value) for the county-wide EMS program.
 The funding is used across the System with emphasis on full-time paid paramedic response and transport coverage.
 The current Medic One/EMS program budget is dispersed as follows: 79% to ALS activities, 14.5% BLS activities, 4.5% to administration, 2% for CPR/public information activities.